sagemath/trac_to_gh/Issue 983.md

 # Issue 983: abs seems to be missing a proper latex method

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/983

 Original creator: mabshoff